-Please note when working close to the engine that it may be hot.
-In addition, the engine cooling fan may start at any moment.
-The warning light in the engine compartment reminds you of this.
+The engine may be hot when carrying out operations in close proximity.
+In addition, the engine cooling fan can come on at any moment.
+Risk of injury.

 Before performing any action in the engine compartment, the ignition must be switched off (please see